Sunset beach

 Photographer: Thabo Maphisa

-Beaches represent opposites of comfort for people: It is either sunny holiday places when the wind doesn’t blow, where surfers and sun tanners hang out and the ice cream is good, representing bliss.
-Or it is an inhospitable strip next to sea or lake where cold winds reign and waves wear down stone into sand continuously, soon to become a challenge, not much later a threat.
-The one becomes the other rather quickly.
+Beaches represent opposites of comfort for people.
+Either sunny holiday places when the wind doesn’t blow, where surfers and sun tanners hang out, and the ice cream is good, it all representing bliss.
+Or they are inhospitable sand strips next to sea or lake where cold winds reign and waves wear down everything, including stone to pebble, then sand.
+From enjoyment beaches turn into challenges, escalate unexpectedly to threats and suffering.
+Fickle weather it is that turns the one into the other without warning.

 To the uninitiated this may appear like a patch of empty sand.
 Not so!
-Life of a different ilk goes on here, as robust as in a tropical forest, albeit on a different physical scale.
-These worldwide ecosystem strips called beaches are rich in nutrients and attractive under different conditions, depending on ones species.
-Home to a variety of organisms not bent on ice cream, surfers or tanning, beaches are alive with interspecies events, even when the people have all gone home.
+Life of a different ilk is lived here by little seen beasties, as robust as in a tropical forest, albeit on a small scale.
+These worldwide ecosystem strips called beaches are rich in nutrients and attractive under different conditions to different species.
+Home to a variety of organisms not bent on ice cream, surfers or tanning, beaches are alive with interspecies events including eating each other.

-The longer one stays on the beach happily, the stronger one’s capacity for coping with changes from dry to wet, freezing to scorching, salinity between seawater and runoff or rain, not to speak of the turbulence of water and wind.
+The zone sees much action of people and animals, a bit like an airport, a railway station or an international hotel.
+Whatever breathes may come here at times, many soon to depart again, some inside something that had them for dinner.
+The longer one stays on the beach, the stronger one’s capacity for coping with changes from dry to wet, freezing to scorching, salinity of seawater to runoff from rain or rivulet, not to speak of the turbulence of water and wind, or the ducking of predators.